Some Surfing History

 Among his notable sport firsts, in 1993 he put the first surfing oriented web page on the Internet and in 2002, he completed the USSF USOC application for surfing to become an official Olympic sport.

 In 2005 Snake founded the National Surf Schools and Instructors Association to professionalize the industry and subsequently wrote another surf related book "Teaching Surf Instructors to Teach" as a manual for the organizaton.
 He also re-opened his Wave Trek Surfboards company, now in Chesapeke Beach, Maryland, and started shaping again.
 In 2012 Bruce became the East Coast director for the International Surfboard Builders Hall of Fame.
+In 2017 Bruce receoved an Honor Role on the Huntington Beach Surfing Walk of Fame for being the first varsity surf coach at Huntington Beach High School.

 Bruce was inducted into the Ironman Hall-of-Fame in 1998, the Huntington Beach